What does a Merchant do?

 How to become a Merchant?

-Here are the five steps to becoming a merchant:
+Here are five key steps to becoming a merchant:

-- Secure funding through loans, investments, or personal savings.
+- Secure funding through savings, loans, or investors to support the business.

 How long does it take to become a Merchant?